e0ipso/js_defer/README.md

 ## Dependencies

-This module depends on two javascript libraries:
+This module depends on the following javascript libraries:

   - The [LazyLoad](https://github.com/rgrove/lazyload) library to do the actual lazy load of the specified scripts.